OS-Guild/dynamico/tutorial.md

 # Dynamico Tutorial

-In this tutorial you're going to use a demo registry we've set up to host and serve components.
-The goal here is to try out the work flow with dynamico, and exprience how easy it is to integrate and use dynamico.
+In this tutorial, you're going to use a demo registry we've set up to host and serve components.
+The goal here is to try out the workflow with dynamico, and experience how easy it is to integrate and use dynamico.

 We are going to create a new react app (or you can use an existing react application if you want) and integrate dynamico client into it.
 After that we're going to create a new component, developing it locally and publish it to a server and see it work in production mode.
 When we're done with that we will update the component and see the changes applied in your app.